-The IIJA continues the NHPP which was initially established under Moving Ahead for Progress in the 21st Century Act (MAP-21) and continued under the Fixing America's Surface Transportation (FAST) Act.
-The NHPP provides support for the condition and performance of the NHS-which includes the Interstate system, principal arterials, intermodal connectors for motor vehicles, and highways important to U.S. defense (STRAHNET)-and to ensure that investments of Federal-aid funds in highway construction are directed to support progress toward the achievement of performance targets established in a State's asset management plan.
+The Infrastructure Investment and Jobs (IIJA) Act continues the NHPP which was initially established under MAP-21 and continued under the FAST Act.
+The NHPP provides support for the condition and performance of the National Highway System (NHS) - which includes the interstate system, principal arterials, intermodal connectors for motor vehicles, and highways important to U.S. defense (STRAHNET) - and to ensure that investments of Federal-aid funds in highway construction are directed to support progress toward the achievement of performance targets established in a State's asset management plan.
 As such, funds from this source can be put towards either new facilities or maintenance of existing facilities, with an emphasis on ensuring that performance measures on NHS roadways are met (pavement quality, bridge, quality, etc.).
-The NHPP also is intended to provide support for activities to increase the resiliency of the NHS to sea level rise, extreme weather events, flooding, wildfires, or other natural disasters.
-For fiscal years 2022-2026, NHPP funds are projected to be over \$4.8 billion for Georgia.64
+The NHPP is also intended to provide support for activities to increase the resiliency of the NHS to sea level rise, extreme weather events, flooding, wildfires, or other natural disasters.
+For fiscal years 2022 - 2026, NHPP funds are projected to be over \$4.8 billion for Georgia.63